opendp/dpcreator/server/scripts_dev/api_notes_01.md

   }
   ```
   - **object_id**: UUID of the DataSetInfo object
+  - **analyst_id**: (optional) UUID of the Analyst, an OpenDP user.
+If not specified, the `creator` of the DatasetInfo object will be used as the Analyst
   - **name**: string, name of the new AnalysisPlan
   - **description**: (optional) string, description of the new AnalysisPlan
   - **epsilon**: float, allotted privacy budget for the new AnalysisPlan